Universitätssiegel

 als_demo

-Figure 1: Stages of conducting an LL experiment: 1) A beaker containing water and a stirring magnet positioned atop a magnetic stirrer; 2) Heating the water to a specific temperature; 3) Introducing previously irradiated salt (not depicted in the photo) into the beaker while stirring to observe the LL phenomenon.
-The green glow was added during the post-processing of the photo to illustrate the lyoluminescence signal; in our case, the sensor of the commercial camera used to take the photo lacked the necessary sensitivity to detect the faint LL signal.
+Figure 1: Stages of conducting an LL experiment: 1) A beaker with distilled water on a magnetic stirrer; 2) Heating the water to a specific temperature; 3) Introducing previously irradiated salt (not depicted in the photo) into the beaker while stirring to observe the LL phenomenon.
+The green glow was added during the post-processing of the photo to illustrate the lyoluminescence signal.
+In this instance, the commercial camera sensor lacked the necessary sensitivity to detect the faint LL signal.
+For a real recording of LL, please see our photos below.

 als_demo